zahmadpost/attention_mechanisms_nlp/README.md

         data_pack.apply_on_text(self._fixedlength_unit.transform, inplace=True, verbose=verbose)
         return data_pack
 ```
-Next, we’ll create the model using the Keras API.
-We’ll define the attention layer and weights:
+Now we're ready to create our deep learning model.
+We'll be using the Keras API, and we'll manually define the attention layer and the weights.
+The superclass for our Attention Text Matching Model is the MatchZoo Base Model.
 ```python
 class AttentionTextMatchingModel(BaseModel):